pcamacho-o/FSE_In_Support/README.md

 ### ⚠️ Important Note
 All analyses are performed on **synthetic data** generated for demonstration and educational purposes.

-Example: Investigating the **CTE result set**, filtered by *on-site* interventions, we can verify the **same intervention_start date** each visit for one machine, *which is not a common behavior for an FSE*, causing a logical equal to **0** result when referencing the CTE in the MTBF SQL query.
+Example: Inspecting the **CTE result set**, filtered by *on-site* interventions, we can verify the **same intervention_start date** each visit for one machine, *which is not a common behavior for an FSE*, causing a logical equal to **0** result when referencing the CTE in the MTBF SQL query.

 ---
 CTE result set